JezSurfaceIT/secdevops-cicd-pipeline/.bmad-core/tasks/brownfield-create-epic.md

 #### Definition of Done

 - [ ] All stories completed with acceptance criteria met
+- [ ] ALL CODE written using TDD (test-first approach)
+- [ ] ALL infrastructure changes implemented via IaC ONLY
 - [ ] Existing functionality verified through testing
 - [ ] Integration points working correctly
 - [ ] Documentation updated appropriately
 - [ ] No regression in existing features
+- [ ] Test coverage 100% achieved - NO EXCEPTIONS
+- [ ] IaC code reviewed and validated

 ### 3. Validation Checklist